What is customer sentiment?

 With insights from customer sentiment, you can find out why your customers are or aren’t happy directly from them in their own words.
 Customer sentiment analysis takes the voice of the customer and examines it for deeper meaning, giving you unrivalled insights into your customers’ feelings, motivations, and opinions.

 You can resolve problems before they affect your bottom line

 Our research has found that across the world, organisations risk 6.7% of their revenue (an alarming $3.1 trillion) when customers are lost due to bad experiences.
 However, by driving action from customer sentiment, businesses are able to tackle bad experiences as they happen and transform them into opportunities for neutral or positive sentiment.

 Our research shows that 36% of consumers are unhappy with the empathy shown in their customer service interactions.
 With sentiment analysis tools such as Agent Assist, you’re able to handle instances of negative sentiment and show empathy more effectively.
 Rather than applying a one-size-fits-all approach to handling a customer’s bad experience, your customer support agents are able to understand customer interactions in more depth and act accordingly to reduce churn.

 You’re able to better train your staff to handle dissatisfied customers

 Customer sentiment analytics is an ongoing way in which you can better train your staff.
-With the power of AI and machine learning, prioritizing customer issues and complaints for severity and handling them appropriately becomes easier.
+With the power of AI and machine learning, prioritising customer issues and complaints for severity and handling them appropriately becomes easier.
 When you track customer sentiment, you’re also able to mark trends over time – meaning you can inform your teams when particular trends are likely to occur (for example, negative sentiment after a service discontinuation).
 Handling dissatisfied customers becomes easier with increased knowledge about how customers feel.

 You can generate more revenue by retaining valuable customers